“Indigestion refers to pain and discomfort in the stomach associated with difficulty in digesting food.”

 - Performing more physical task soon after the meal.

-- Eating while you’re not hungry continues consumption of food also leads to indigestion.
+- Eating while you’re not hungry, continous consumption of food also leads to indigestion.

 - Side effects that are caused due to certain medications like painkillers, aspirin, antibiotics, oral contraceptives, steroid medicines etc.

 It can happen to every being.
-Some of the signs include:
+Some of the symptoms include:

 - It might trigger stomach ache.